-- 1. Using ultrasound equipment while working independently with mostly remote Radiologist supervision, the Sonographer performs sonographic examinations (scan, interpret and document) that will accurately demonstrate pathology (or wellness) of the patient to the diagnosing Radiologist and referring physician. - Demonstrates patient and family centered care and quality principles in the provision of services to patients, and families. - Ensures patient is a candidate for the examination and understands the procedure (i.e. explain/educate). - Reviews patient history and obtains relevant clinical information that is required before performing the examination (i.e. reviewing written and oral information from the patient). - Images appropriate anatomy, determines if it is normal or abnormal, and accurately documents what is seen. - Extends the examination to include areas of the body potentially involved in the imaged disease process. - Processes examinations and evaluates the exam for technical and diagnostic quality (this may include discussions with the Radiologist to outline procedures followed). - Provides a written description of the normalcy or pathology the incumbent imaged to enable the Radiologist to make an accurate diagnosis. - Alerts the Radiologist or referring Physician of life threatening or life altering abnormalities found during the scan. - Enters all exam results into the Radiology Information System (RIS) and Picture Archiving Communication System (PACS). - Advocates for patient's dignity and self-respect. - Promotes the autonomy of patients and help them to express their health needs and values to obtain appropriate information and services. - Acts in a manner consistent with their professional responsibilities and standard of practice. - Shares their expertise with interpretation of the ultrasound exam with practitioners.
-Their scope of practice does not include sharing interpretation of images with the patient, aside from revealing the gender of the fetus when available and consensual with patient. - 2.
-Independently performs quality control (QC) tests on ultrasound equipment in order to maintain image quality and to ensure a safe environment for patients and health professionals. - Provides daily monitoring and maintenance of ultrasound equipment including documentation of such.
+1. Using ultrasound equipment while working independently with mostly remote Radiologist supervision, the Sonographer performs sonographic examinations (scan, interpret and document) that will accurately demonstrate pathology (or wellness) of the patient to the diagnosing Radiologist and referring physician.

+- Demonstrates patient and family centered care and quality principles in the provision of services to patients and families. - Ensures patient is a candidate for the examination and understands the procedure (i.e. explain/educate). - Reviews patient history and obtain relevant clinical information is required before performing the examination (i.e. reviewing written and oral information from the patient). - Images appropriate anatomy, determine if it is normal or abnormal, and accurately document what is seen. - Processes examinations and evaluate the exam for technical and diagnostic quality (this may include discussions with the Radiologist to outline procedures followed). - Provides a verbal or written technical interpretation to enable the Radiologist to make a diagnosis. - Alerts the Radiologist or referring Physician of abnormal findings. - Enters all exam results into the Radiology Information System (RIS) and Picture Archiving Communication System (PACS). - Advocates for patient's dignity and self-respect. - Promotes the autonomy of patients and assists them to express their health needs and values to obtain appropriate information and services. - Acts in a manner consistent with their professional responsibilities and standard of practice. - Shares their expertise with interpretation of the ultrasound exam with practitioners.
+Their scope of practice does not include sharing interpretation of images with the patient, aside from revealing the gender of the fetus when available and consensual with the patient.

+2. Independently performs quality control (QC) tests on ultrasound equipment in order to maintain image quality and to ensure a safe environment for patients and health professionals.

-- Troubleshoots issues with equipment within their scope of technical expertise. - Identifies problems or concerns and consults with Regional Manager of Allied Health, other Lab/DI staff, and/or Field Service Engineers/Technicians. - Completes minor maintenance on machines as required.
+- Provides daily monitoring and maintenance of ultrasound equipment including documentation of such. - Troubleshoots issues with equipment within their scope of technical expertise. - Identifies problems or concerns and consults with Technical Supervisor, Team Lead and/or Field Service Engineers. - Completes minor maintenance on machines as required.

-3. Provide reliable and current sonographic information to Fort Smith Health care Providers, Physicians, Radiologists and others as required.
+3. Provide reliable and current sonographic information to Stanton staff, Physicians, Radiologists and others as required.

-- Independently performs sonographic exams and provides a professional sonographic opinion to enable the Radiologist to remotely provide a report. - Provides their opinion of anatomy imaged by Physicians who perform ultrasounds. - Performs support staff duties as required to maintain consistent departmental records. - Participates in accreditation processes. - Assists locum physicians with the use of ultrasound equipment on site.
+- Independently performs sonographic exams and provide professional sonographic opinion to enable the Radiologist to remotely provide a report. - Provide opinion of anatomy imaged by Physicians who perform ultrasounds. - Perform support staff duties as required to maintain consistent departmental records. - Participate in accreditation processes. - Assist locum Radiologists with the use of Stanton equipment.